 Updated December 2022

-The Call for Contributions reflect RSD11, and can vary based on the decisions made by the host and organising committee.
+The Call for Contributions reflects RSD11, and can vary based on the decisions made by the host and organising committee.